 Are we there yet?

 One step at a time.
 That’s how the journey goes.
-Sometimes we take a wrong turn or have to stop and catch our breath, perhaps we even collapse from exhaustion.
-That’s okay.
-Because He is strong enough to restore, renew, and redeem.
-Jesus walked the path of suffering into victory, and He invites us to do the same.
-He is strong enough to love us back to life.
-And He is not in a rush.
+Sometimes we take a wrong turn or have to stop and catch our breath.
+Perhaps we even collapse from exhaustion.
+Perhaps we get stuck in a ditch and don’t know the way out.
+It’s okay.

 So kick back and stay awhile.

 Lean in and ponder.
 Smile, laugh, or cry––no one here will judge you.
-Connect, share, process, and let what you absorb change you.
+Connect, share, process, and let yourself remember: You are not alone.

 Here’s to rising after every tumble, celebrating every small victory, and treasuring the imperfect, unpredictable process that has made us who we are today and continues to change us into who we will be tomorrow.